-After a fruitful trade and a significant profit, you can be lured to continue trading.
-But the market doesn’t work according to your commands.
+After a fruitful trade and a significant profit, you can be lured to continue trading, but the market doesn’t work according to your commands.
 It’s not like you’ll rub a lamp, and a genie will pop up and grant you a perfect trading strategy.
-So, after a few successful trades, you start losing.
+After a few successful trades, you may start losing.

 Here’s a quick piece of advice: Set a limit on the number of trades you want to open in a single day.
 Keep up with this plan, and if you feel like opening one more trade, remind yourself that there is always tomorrow.

 When you lose, you open positions letting greed and anger get the better of you.
 Some traders overtrade and place too many failed trades in a day because they are blinded by rage and the need to correct the current situation.